aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-ole-objects/_index.md

                 const fileName = `ole_${i}.${ext}`;

-                // Save the oleobject as a new excel file if the object type is xlsx. if (ole.fileFormatType === AsposeCells.FileFormatType.Xlsx) {
+                // Save the OLE object as a new Excel file if the object type is Xlsx. if (ole.fileFormatType === AsposeCells.FileFormatType.Xlsx) {
                     const ms = new Uint8Array(ole.objectData);
                     const oleBook = new Workbook(ms);